California State University, Sacramento: Transportation

 University Transportation and Parking Services (UTAPS), an auxiliary of Sacramento State, operates its own buses known as the Hornet Shuttle, providing several lines around the campus running approximately 7:30 am until 5:00 pm in conjunction with Sacramento Regional Transit District.
 The Hornet Line serves the south end of the university, university/65th Light-Rail Station, and newly added Folsom Hall, the Green Line serves the College Town/La Riviera District and the east end of Campus, while the Gold Line runs all the way to the Fair Oaks district and the Arden Fair Mall.
 UTAPS also runs night shuttle for students, providing point-to-point service from dusk to 11:00 pm.

 The university has a bus terminal station at the north end of campus, which serves as a major stop for Sacramento Regional Transit.
 RT provides bus services to downtown (Route 30), Midtown/Sutter District (Route 34), American River College/Watt (Route 82), Marconi/Arcade Light-Rail Station (Route 87), seven days a week departing approximately every 10 minutes.
-The university is located about 1/2-mile from the University/65th Light Rail Station, just south of the campus.
+The university is located about 1/2-mile from University/65th Street station on the SacRT light rail system, just south of the campus.

 Sacramento State students can use these resources, including LRT, for free with their student One Card.

 The university also has multiple Zipcars housed on campus for students, faculty and staff to use 24-hours a day, part of the ZipCarU program.

-Plans have been in the works for the university to operate its own street car Bus Rapid Transit (BRT) system, looping around the perimeter of the campus and back to the university/65th Light Rail Station.
+Plans have been in the works for the university to operate its own streetcar bus rapid transit (BRT) system, looping around the perimeter of the campus and back to University/65th Street station.
 However this has been set back due to budget constraints.
 The Sacramento light rail system was originally proposed to run through the library quad, but then-president Donald Gerth vetoed the proposal over concerns for student safety.

 The school is situated just north of US 50 and is accessible by two exits – 65th St. and Howe Avenue.